DevAnuragGarg/Currency-Exchange/README.md

 docker login
 if not logged in it will ask for username and password otherwise it will show successfully logged in

-// docker tagggin before pushing, add username infront docker tag currency-exchange:0.0.1 devanurag/currency-exchange:0.0.1
+// docker tagging before pushing, add username in front docker tag currency-exchange:0.0.1 devanurag/currency-exchange:0.0.1

 // a new image will be created and then push the same file